RG-Kronos/MazeGUI/README.md

 The program helps to understand the algorithm to find the desired location using breadth first search (BFS).

 Number of rows and columns are customisable.
+Run the file "MazeGUI.java" to open the GUI application.

 ENJOY !!!